y2analytics/y2analytics.github.io/01-files.md

 New column variables that will be referenced more than once should be created in a global mutate section towards the top of the code, close to or in the same section where the data is read in.
 If a variable will only be used in one section of analysis then it should be created as close to its use as possible.
 Functions should follow this same convention--functions used in multiple sections should be created at the top of the script while functions only used within a single section may be defined in that section.

 Global variables you create should be given new names rather than replacing the existing variable they are based on.
+New column names should follow the convention established in the dataset they belong to (i.e. if the dataset has variables in ALLCAPS, the new variable name should be in ALLCAPS.
+If the dataset uses multiple naming conventions, default to snake_case).

 Variables should be created using tidyverse functions and syntax where possible.
 Data manipulation should be done in as few steps as possible-don't use multiple mutate functions where one would suffice.